ypriverol/github-paper/document/manuscript.md

 the service for free for 30 days.

 ##Rule 10.
-Explore new ideas and discover the power of open source projects
+Be social: Discover the power of open source projects and contribute to others

 One of the jobs of a scientist is to read routinely the published literature available.
 Analogously, one of the jobs of programmers should be revise publicly available projects and code that can be interesting for his/her interests.
-GitHub makes this possible
+GitHub makes this possible.

-Explore projects Fork projects

-##Rule 11.
-Be social.
-Follow projects, people, projects, and issues.
 You should try to learn as much as possible from your peers and colleagues and be updated with the developments of a project you are interested in.
 GitHub enables functionality that is already common is commonly used Social Media platforms such as Facebook or
 LinkedIn.